frioux/vim-lost/README.markdown

 }
 ```

-If you run the `:Lost` command you will see `sub foo {` at the bottom of your
+If you run the `:Lost` command you will see `sub foo {` in the command-line at
-vim window.
+the bottom of your Vim window.
 Nice!

 [![Here's an asciinema demo](https://asciinema.org/a/2b64vpw1pmx3fl94ly1q4kyi8.png)](https://asciinema.org/a/2b64vpw1pmx3fl94ly1q4kyi8)